 What does primer do?
 It's a question we receive all the time.
-If you're wondering whether you really need a makeup primer, we say absolutely you do.
+If you're wondering whether you really need a makeup primer, we say absolutely!
 Here’s why:

 1).
 Makeup primer creates something for your base to “stick” to so it lasts.

-Primer will be your best friend if you want to keep your makeup looking just-applied fresh all day.
-And who doesn’t want that?
+Makeup primer will be your best friend if you want to keep your makeup looking fresh all day.
+Who doesn’t want that?

 Bonus: It’s also a great way to sneak in extra SPF.
-Not every primer contains sunscreen ingredients, but a good portion do.
+Not every primer contains sunscreen ingredients, but some do!
 We love La Roche-Posay Anthelios 50 Daily Anti-Aging Primer with Sunscreen because it offers an SPF of 50, as well as antioxidants to help treat and prevent premature signs of aging.

 2).
-Makeup primer has a uniquely silky texture and super smoothing powers.
+Makeup primer has a uniquely silky texture and superior smoothing powers.

 3).
 Primer is a must for your eyes, too.

-A great lid primer can help keep your eyeshadow from creasing and hold it in place all day long.
+A great eyelid primer can help prevent eyeshadow from creasing and hold it in place all day long.
 Now available in six shades, jane iredale Smooth Affair for Eyes can be worn alone or under your favorite eye makeup to help the colors stand out and stay smudge-proof.

 4).
 Makeup primer is not just for a full face of makeup.